Kleides Islands

 "The Kleides Islands. — The extremity of the "Oxtail" promontory of the Carpass is formed by a small group of rocks dignified by the name of the "Keys of Cyprus".

 I was rowed out to the islands, coasting round the cliffs, and looking down through two hundred feet of clear sea on to every shell or weed on the bottom.
 But I had to be content with the marvellous scenes of the voyage for the islands afforded me nothing more than a superb view of the Cilician and Syrian coasts divided by a hazy gap which marked the bay of Iskanderun.
 Three of the six islands are mere reefs washed from end to end by the swell which seems to heave always round Cape St. Andreas; of the remainder one is very small, not more than a few yards in diameter, but just raised enough out of the water to support a scanty vegetation; another, somewhat larger, is divided from the mainland by a channel only a few feet wide, and is a mere mass of shingle cemented together and covered with stunted undergrowth.
 The last and largest lies nearly a mile out, and is covered with 'schinia' shrubs and grass and inhabited by countless sea birds."

 During the British occupation of Cyprus, a lighthouse was built on one of the islets.

+BirdLife International identified the Kleides Islands as an Important Bird Area.